 • Your vessel is brought into California purely for racing purposes

-How do I register my boat in the state of California?
+How Do I Register My Boat in the State of California?

-To register your boat in California, you’ll need:
+For boat registration in California, you’ll need:

 You can present your boat registration documents at your local Department of Motor Vehicles office.
 You can also mail in your application to: